 You should never look directly at the sun, even during an eclipse.
-Other than for a very brief moment when the moon completely covers the sun, you’ll need to wear protective eyewear.
+Other than for a very brief moment when the moon completely covered the sun, it was necessary to wear protective eyewear.
 Sunglasses or a camera lens won’t cut it!
-Look for certified eclipse glasses that meet international safety standards.
-You can purchase them online and some public libraries are giving them out for free.
-The Travel Portland Visitor Information Center has a limited number of eclipse-viewing glasses available on a first-come, first-served basis (limit one pair per person).
+Experts urged viewers to use certified eclipse glasses that met international safety standards.
 Read more about eclipse viewing safety on NASA’s site.

 Solar eclipse events

 When the cosmos do something this cool, you’ll want to make the occasion count!
-Special events are scheduled throughout the state along the path of totality.
-Those staying in Stumptown can also get the most out of their eclipse experience at several local events.
+Special events were scheduled throughout the state along the path of totality.
+Those staying in Stumptown also got the most out of their eclipse experience at several local events.

-- Head to the Portland Children’s Museum in Southwest Portland for their all-day, solar eclipse-themed event.
-Included with admission to the museum is a pair of special solar eclipse glasses to view the event from the outdoor patio.
-Stick around to play and learn about outer space through a variety of art, science, and sensory activities.
+- Many headed to the Portland Children’s Museum in Southwest Portland for their all-day, eclipse-themed event.
+Included with admission to the museum was a pair of special solar eclipse glasses to view the event from the outdoor patio.
+Attendees stuck around to play and learn about outer space through a variety of art, science and sensory activities.

-- Oregon Museum of Science and Industry (OMSI) in Southeast Portland is hosting a free solar eclipse viewing party on its front plaza, along with plenty of kid-friendly space science activities.
-(While the event is free, the standard $5 parking rate will still apply.)
+- Oregon Museum of Science and Industry (OMSI) in Southeast Portland hosted a free solar eclipse viewing party on its front plaza, along with plenty of kid-friendly space science activities.

-- Stroll down to Tom McCall Waterfront Park for free eclipse viewing festivities, including a specially-crafted musical broadcast to accompany the celestial event.
+- Thousands strolled down to Tom McCall Waterfront Park for free eclipse viewing festivities, including a specially-crafted musical broadcast to accompany the celestial event.

-- Take a dip in the Willamette River during the Solar Eclipse Splash Mob Float and Swim, organized by the Human Access Project, for unobstructed views of the eclipse.
-The event is free, but organizers recommend bringing your own floating devices and solar eclipse glasses.
+- Swimmers took a dip in the Willamette River during the Solar Eclipse Splash Mob Float and Swim, organized by the Human Access Project, for unobstructed views of the eclipse.

 What to do in Portland before and after the eclipse